 Close to the Eupalinos tunnel and almost on the top of the hill, there is the Monastery of Panagia Spilliani.

-It was founded in the 17th century, in a small cave which is 120 m long.
+It was founded in the 17th century, in a small cave that is 120 m long.

 Next to the cave, there is a small chapel of Saint George.
 Admission is free.